 People do go to high altitudes with pre-existing medical conditions.
-If you suffer from a condition, you must talk to your doctor about whether or not you should go to high altitude and, if you do, how you should take care of vourself.
+If you suffer from a condition, you must talk to your doctor about whether or not you should go to high altitude and, if you do, how you should take care of yourself.
 With any condition there is more risk to health when travelling to remote locations.
 The key is to lower this risk as far as possible.
 Be prepared to give up part or all of your trip for safety reasons.

 - See your doctor / specialist at least 6 months before your trip.
-Find out about the risks your condition poses for travel at high altitude. - .
-Make a medical plan and what, if any, support you will need.
+Find out about the risks your condition poses for travel at high altitude. - Make a medical plan and what, if any, support you will need.
 Find out what medical help may be available.
-Think about what you will do if things go wrong. - Make a contacts list for your condition for home / where you are going. - .
-Make everyone aware of your medical condition, the signs, symptoms and treatment.
-Your illness could affect everyone in your group. - .
-Get first aid / medical training for yourself and others if necessary. - Make a kit with your medicines.
+Think about what you will do if things go wrong. - Make a contacts list for your condition for home / where you are going. - Make everyone aware of your medical condition, the signs, symptoms and treatment.
+Your illness could affect everyone in your group. - · Get first aid / medical training for yourself and others if necessary. - Make a kit with your medicines.
 Make clear labels and instructions.
 Have spare supplies and split the kit between people to lower the chance of losing it all. - Ask your doctor to prepare an official letter, explaining your condition, treatment and contact details (translate if necessary). - Tell your travel nurse about your conditions before vaccinations, etc. - Get medical insurance that covers your condition and the risks of the trip.
-It can be hard, very expensive or impossible to cover what some people want,
+It can be hard, very expensive or impossible to cover what some people want.

-- · Always carry your medical information letter / MedicAlert bracelet. - Each day, write down medicines taken and any changes in your condition. - If symptoms worsen avoid further ascent, consider the possibility of altitude related illnesses and descend as necessary. - .
-Be honest with everyone about changes in your medical condition. - · Look after your family, friends and other travellers.
+- Always carry your medical information letter / MedicAlert bracelet. - Each day, write down medicines taken and any changes in your condition. - If symptoms worsen avoid further ascent, consider the possibility of altitude related illnesses and descend as necessary. - Be honest with everyone about changes in your medical condition. - Look after your family, friends and other travellers.

-TRAVEL AT HIGH ALTITUDE 38

-DIABETES

-- Before booking get a specialist eye test.
-If you have eye damage avoid going very high. - Before booking get expert medical advice if you have poor circulation or nerve damage. - Establish good glucose control over preceding months. - Get a robust glucose monitor (and spare) that will work at altitude and in the cold. - .
-Find out what you will be eating.
-Plan your diet. - Take spare insulin to cover changes in requirements. - Practise managing diabetes when exercising hard and in adverse conditions. - Make contact with 'Mountains for Active Diabetics' (MAD)

-- · Always carry emergency glucose, glucose monitor and medication. - Stop insulin freezing e.g. inside pocket close to skin. - Avoid infection.
+DIA ABETES Bef ore you go: Before booking get a specialist eye test.
+If you have eye damage avoid going ery high.
+Before booking get expert medical advice if you have poor circulation or nerve lamage. • E stablish good glucose control over preceding months. • (Set a robust glucose monitor (and spare) that will work at altitude and in the cold. • F ind out what you will be eating.
+Plan your diet. • T ake spare insulin to cover changes in requirements. • P Practise managing diabetes when exercising hard and in adverse conditions. • N lake contact with 'Mountains for Active Diabetics' (MAD).
+At a Ititude: • A Iways carry emergency glucose, glucose monitor and medication. • 5 Stop insulin freezing e.g. inside pocket close to skin. • A void infection.
 Get help fast if you become ill.
-Never stop insulin.
-Remember exercise reduces and rest increases insulin need.

-HEART CONDITIONS & HIGH BLOOD PRESSURE

-- Get your heart checked out and get advice on emergency medications for new onset chest pain. - Have a stable and acceptable blood pressure prior to departure. - Find out about problems with BP medicines with exercise, altitude and cold.

-If you feel unwell, stop further ascent, consider descent.
+Never stop insulin. • F Remember exercise reduces and rest increases insulin need.
+HE ART CONDITIONS & HIGH BLOOD PRESSURE ore you go: Set your heart checked out and get advice on emergency medications for new inset chest pain. • + lave a stable and acceptable blood pressure prior to departure. • F ind out about problems with BP medicines with exercise, altitude and cold.
+At a ıltitude: • If you feel unwell, stop further ascent, consider descent.
 Tell your companions.

-ALLERGIES / ANAPHYLAXIS

-Once a reaction has been treated it may recur, without warning, within the next 24 hours.
-Aim to get to medical care as soon as possible.

-Get adrenaline, antihistamines and steroids.

-· Carry MedicAlert bracelet / necklace with allergies on it.
+LERGIES / ANAPHYLAXIS Onc hou e a reaction has been treated it may recur, without warning, within the next 24 rs.
+Aim to get to medical care as soon as possible. ore you go: Set adrenaline, antihistamines and steroids. ltitude: • (Carry MedicAlert bracelet / necklace with allergies on it.

-Carry auto-injector adrenaline (EpiPen) at all times and be prepared to use it.
+- Carry MedicAlert bracelet / necklace with allergies on it. - Carry auto-injector adrenaline (EpiPen) at all times and be prepared to use it.